 China may soon become the first nation on Earth to reach the far side of the moon with the launch of the Queqiao relay satellite from Sichuan province.
-Historically it has been difficult to establish communication between the moon and the Earth on the far side of the moon, but China remains determined to overcome this hurdle.
+Historically, it has been difficult to establish communications between the moon and Earth on the far side of the moon, but China remains determined to overcome this hurdle.
 China also has ambitious plans such as becoming a major player among leading space agencies around the world.
 The Chinese space agency may be looking for a strategic advantage over space agencies such as NASA which have had tremendous success in searching for planets using the Kepler telescope.
 China has the same goal (finding alien life or any life for that matter) but has a different method with regards to searching for signals: utilizing the far side of the moon to search for cosmic signals.

 The Queqiao relay satellite according to Chinese officials should be able to maintain contact on the far side of the moon between astronauts and their supporting crews on Earth, if this succeeds it will revolutionize communications satellites across the aerospace industry.
 Perhaps in the future this technology can be used to establish contact between Earth and other remote places in the universe that would typically not be candidates to establish communications.